Hybrid divide-and-conquer approach for tree search algorithms: Discussion

 \subsection{Limitations of the hybrid approach and the framework of networked smaller quantum devices}

 In the approaches we have explored, the best improvement one can obtain given access to a fractionally smaller quantum device is polynomial.
 This is not just a consequence of the fact that we use quantum backtracking or Grover's search as the backbone of the speed-up (which themselves only allow a quadratic improvement), as one may think.
 It is also a consequence of the hybrid divide-and-conquer setting; since the idea is to speed up the explorations of exponentially large trees by delegating subtrees of fractional height (say $\kappa' n$) to a quantum device, by construction, we still rely on the classical algorithm to explore the ``top'' (we denoted this tree $\mathcal{T}_0$ previously) of the tree.
 This will generically take exponential time in the fraction $(1-\kappa')n $ which is still exponential in $n$.
-In more detail, in the hybrid divide and conquer approach, the total run-time essentially attains the form $t_{hybrid} \in O^\ast(2^{\gamma_h n})$, with $\gamma_h = ((1-\kappa') \gamma_c + \kappa'\gamma_q )$ in the case of uniform trees where each (large enough) tree of height $n'$ is of size $2^{\gamma_c n'}$.
-Here we assume $\gamma_q$ dictates the relative speed of the quantum algorithm (e.g. the quadratic speed-up of backtracking implies $\gamma_q = \gamma_c/2$.
-Even if the quantum query complexity and runtime was exactly zero (or, exponentially faster than the classical method), what remains is $O^\ast(2^{\gamma_c(1-\kappa') n} )). $ This constitutes a just polynomial speed up over $t_{classical} = O^\ast(2^{\gamma_c n})$, which is the classical runtime on the entire tree.